geotools/geotools/docs/developer/procedures/supported.rst

 The one most likely to cause grief is the JUnit testing requirement.

-1. Please be aware that the tests may be performed by hudson.
+1. Please be aware that the tests may be performed by a build box such as hudson.
    Especially if they are on-line tests requiring the use of web services.

-2. Initially the GeoTools library aimed for 60% test coverage, for now we will stick with:

-   * GeoTools 2.3

-     * correct use of Online-Test

-   * GeoTools 2.4
+2. The test coverage expectation for the GeoTools library is 40%.

    * Test Coverage measured and published to Module Matrix page
-     * Coverage of 30% measured by a hudson control profile.
+   * Coverage of 40% measured by a hudson control profile.
      You can supply a test fixture so the nightly builds can run against your database.
-     * Making use of a Conformance test if available.
+   * Plugins can extend provided "conformance test" if available to quickly reach 40%.

 3. For help setting up your test fixture and maven profile for the nightly build box please contact the geotools-devel list.

 How to measure test coverage:

-1. Test coverage measured with clover
+1. Test coverage measured with cobertura or clover.
 2. Run the following for your plugin::

      run mvn site

-3. Review at the clover report.

 How to use a conformance test:

-1. We are looking into the creation of conformance tests to verify plug-in completeness and correctness.
+1. The author of an interface or abstract class may have provided a sample "conformance" test used to verify plug-in completeness and correctness.
 2. For JDBC-NG datastore implementations

    * When implementing a new JDBC datastore please extend the provided abstract test class